open-telemetry/opentelemetry-js/RELEASING.md

 * After releasing is done, update the [CHANGELOG.md](https://github.com/open-telemetry/opentelemetry-js/blob/master/CHANGELOG.md) and start new Unreleased label.
 * Create a new commit with the exact title: `Post Release: update CHANGELOG.md`.
 * Go through PR review and merge it to GitHub master branch.

+## Known Issues

+* The `examples/` and `getting-started/` folders are not part of lerna packages, we need to manually bump the version in `package.json`.